dev2223/Organizing-KMS-Content-via-ANN-Thesis/README.md

 "<b>Presenting a method for content classification in the organizational knowledge management process with the artificial neural networks approach</b>" is the subject of a thesis done for receiving a master's degree in ‌business administration (MBA) from the science & research branch of Azad University.
 This repository displays the work that has been done to reach the thesis objectives. </br>
-In the preprocessing phase, we implemented a computer program written in c# that extracts paragraphs from Wikipedia articles in a proper format as the raw data.</br>
+In the gathering & pre-processing phase, we implemented a computer program written in c# that extracts paragraphs from Wikipedia articles in a proper format as raw data.</br>
+Then, we continued to pre-process the raw data by removing the stopwords, lemmatizing, creating the bag of words, etc. We did this part using python programming language on the Google Collab platform.</br>
-Then, we used the raw data to train & test several machine learning & deep learning models.
-We did this phase utilizing python programming language on the Google Colab platform.</br>
+Finally, we used the prepared data to train & test several machine learning & deep learning models.
+We also did this phase utilizing python programming language on the Google Colab platform.</br>